opennetworkinglab/aether-docs/edge_deployment/tost_deployment.rst

 - **onos-netcfg.json** in **onos** folder
 - Chassis config in **stratum** folder
   There should be one chassis config for each switch.
 The file name needs to be **${hostname}-chassis-config.pb.txt**
 - **telegraf.yaml** in **telegraf** folder need to be updated with all switch IP addresses

 Double check these files and make sure they have been updated accordingly.

 Create a review request
 ^^^^^^^^^^^^^^^^^^^^^^^
-We also need to create a gerrit review request, similar to what we have done in the **Aether Run-Time Deployment**.
+We also need to create a gerrit review request, similar to what we have done in the **Aether Runtime Deployment**.

-Please refer to :doc:`Aether Run-Time Deployment <run_time_deployment>` to create a review request.
+Please refer to :doc:`Aether Runtime Deployment <runtime_deployment>` to create a review request.

 Create TOST deployment job in Jenkins
 =====================================
 There are three major components in the Jenkins system, the Jenkins pipeline and Jenkins Job Builder and Jenkins Job.

-We follow the Infrastructure as Code principle to place three major components in a Git repo, **aether-ci-management** Download **aether-ci-management** repository .
+We follow the Infrastructure as Code principle to place three major components in a Git repo, ``aether-ci-management``

+Download the ``aether-ci-management`` repository.

 .. code-block:: shell